Skip to Content

 Blow-Inhale-Blow Breath Pattern

 The blow-inhale-blow breath pattern is simple and the most effective technique for providing a breath sample to an ignition interlock device.
-This ignition interlock blow pattern requires you to blow into the mouthpiece for one second, inhale for one second, and then blow again until the device vibrates (about 4 seconds).
-This sequence is done in one smooth motion without any pauses and without removing your mouth from the device.
+This sequence is done in one smooth motion without any pauses and without removing your mouth from the device:

 Pros of Blow-Inhale-Blow Ignition Interlock Breath Pattern